ItzPike/DBM-Rawdata-Releases/Captcha/README.md

 (O) Commands/Events are separated in their own folders

 ## Changelog
-- Version 1 - Initial Release
+Version 1 - Initial Release

+Version 2
+- Put all created captcha in new folder
+- Clear captcha folder on start (only .png affected for safety reasons)